Last Updated on September 10, 2024.

 Today, online GED testing has become a reality!
 You can learn all about taking the GED exam online in this post.
 To qualify for online GED testing, you need to score in the “Likely To Pass (Green)” zone of the official GED Ready practice test.

-Until recently, this was no option.
+Until a few years ago, this was no option.
 It used to be that to sit for the four GED subtests, your personal appearance at one of your state’s official GED test centers was required.

 Now, however, with the arrival of the OP (Online Proctored) GED exam, that has, fortunately, all changed.
 A well-trained online proctor will oversee the process and check if you do everything in accordance with some pretty strict regulations.